FormIt3D/autodesk-formit-360-windows-help-old/Building-the-Farnsworth-House/Revit-Interop.md

 9. Verify the columns are behaving correctly by turning off the **Structural Columns** category in the **Visibility Graphics (VG)** dialog

 This technique allows you to flexibly adjust the category of groups from FormIt.
-One caveat, if your group is a **Mass** when imported from FormIt, you cannot change to another category using this technique - you have to see the category to **Generic** in FormIt first.
+One caveat, if your group is a **Mass** when imported from FormIt, you cannot change to another category using this technique - you have to set the category to **Generic Models** in FormIt first

 ### Convert Revit Families for Use in FormIt
 If you (or your firm) has a trove of Revit Families that you want to use in FormIt, then you'll be interested in the next section which discusses how to export RFA to FormIt, and then replace them with the original RFA when importing back into Revit